franciscoribeiro2003/LunarLander-Reinforcement-Learning/README.md

 ### Reinforcement learning algorithms

-We decide to try tree different algorithms: PPO, A2C and DQN.
+We decide to try three different algorithms: PPO, A2C and DQN.

 Length                     |  Reward
 :-------------------------:|:-------------------------: